moazelsawaf/dash_bubble/README.md

 **Note**: Starting from `Android 13 (Tiramisu)`, the **POST_NOTIFICATIONS** permission must be granted to show the notification, however, you don't need to add the permission to the `AndroidManifest.xml` file because it is already added by the plugin, but you need to request it at the runtime, otherwise the notification will not be shown.

-This permission can be requested by calling `requestPostNotificationsPermission()` method.
+This permission can be requested by calling `requestPostNotificationsPermission()` method and can be checked by calling `hasPostNotificationsPermission()` method.

+If the permission is not granted, the notification will not be shown but the bubble will still work normally.

 ### Customization Options